-At the start of the year, the Institute of Customer Service issued the UK Customer Satisfaction Index, which outlined the 50 top-scoring organisations for customer satisfaction in the UK.
+The Institute of Customer Service issues the UK Customer Satisfaction Index, which outlines the 50 top-scoring organisations for customer satisfaction in the UK.
 We’re proud to clothe many of the Top 50 on the list, especially as Customer Service is at the heart of everything we do.
-We believe that there is a strong relationship between looking good and giving great customer service, so we always make sure to focus on how we can enhance that relationship for our clients when creating a new corporate clothing range.
-Let’s discuss the link…
+The results from our recent uniform survey confirms that there is a strong relationship between looking good and giving great customer service, as 73% of respondents said that the way staff are dressed has a direct impact on the customer service they provide.

 What makes great customer service?